hirememorey/election_game/README.md

    - Sponsor and oppose legislation
    - Form secret commitments
    - Compete for political office with strategic funding
+   - View your Personal Mandate by clicking "Show/Hide Mandate"

 ## **🏗️ Architecture Overview**